-- Works shall be undertaken with appropriate tools only.
-If uncertain, consult the manufacturer of the tools for use with flammable refrigerants. - Ensure that contamination of different refrigerants does not occur when using charging equipment.
-Hoses or lines shall be as short as possible to minimize the amount of refrigerant contained in them. - · Charging must be performed by liquid charging method. - Ensure that the refrigeration system is grounded prior to charging the system with refrigerant. - · Label the system when charging is complete. - Extreme care shall be taken to avoid overfilling the refrigeration system. - Prior to recharging the system, it shall be pressure tested with oxygen free nitrogen (OFN).
-The system shall be leak tested on completion of charging but before commissioning.
+- Works shall be undertaken with appropriate tools only (In case of uncertainty, consult the manufacturer of the tools for use with flammable refrigerants) - Ensure that contamination of different refrigerants does not occur when using charging equipment.
+Hoses or lines shall be as short as possible to minimize the amount of refrigerant contained in them. - Cylinders shall be kept upright. - Ensure that the refrigeration system is earthed prior to charging the system with refrigerant. - Label the system when charging is complete (if not already). - Extreme care shall be taken not to overfill the refrigeration system. - Prior to recharging the system it shall be pressure tested with oxygen free nitrogen (OFN).
+The system shall be leak tested on completion of charging but prior to commissioning.
 A follow up leak test shall be carried out prior to leaving the site.